-Club Termix – gay night club and bar featuring a small dance floor, karaoke, dark room, and an upstairs lounge area.
+Club Termix – this gay club in Prague features a small dance floor, karaoke, darkroom, and an upstairs lounge area.
 Here you’ll find a local, young (20s-30s) crowd, affordable drinks, and friendly staff.
 It’s busiest on the weekends after midnight.
 Be cautious of pickpockets in the backroom.

 Club Termax – located in the Vinohrady district, this is one of the largest gay dance clubs in the Czech Republic.
 Open on Fridays and Saturdays, it has two bars, a wide variety of drinks, good music, and themed nights.

 Friends Prague – popular gay-friendly bar and dance club situated in Old Town has regular parties like Tuesday karaoke nights and other events.
 Enjoy free entry and happy hour every night until 9pm.

 Freedom Nights – Prague’s most popular lesbian and friends party takes place once a month featuring great DJs, live acts, and a good time.
 The party attracts both locals and international visitors.
 This may be the perfect place to find Miss Right!

 OMG Party – takes place in the stylish club Mecca, which offers large open dance floors and more intimate areas covering three floors.
 This party features local and international DJs playing house music, special shows, sexy gogo dancers, a VIP area, and an after party to dance until dawn.

 Prague Gay Saunas & Cruising Bars

 Drake's – longest-running gay club in Prague, have a drink at the bar and a good time at the two-floor club complete with video booths, private spaces, and a huge dungeon with maze.
 Open 24 hours, there are regular themed nights and shows.